Sellorio/mega-macro/README.md

 /cast [help, no dead] Heal
 ```

-Then you don't need to prefix your macro code with `#showtooltip heal` - the AddOn handles that for you!
+Then you don't need to prefix your macro code with `#showtooltip Heal` - the AddOn handles that for you!
 This
 cuts down on some of the redundant manual work required to write a macro and reduces the amount of macro code
 capacity you have to use on non-functional code.